DarekRepos/PersonCollector/README.md

 This is not production ready code.
 The goal is to not use any framework or library.
 **This is mostly experimental project** due to mixing old and new ideas.
 ## Why? ##
-This repo is create for some for basic old requirement task from internet related with PHP.
+This repo is created for some for basic old requirement task from internet related with PHP.
 This examples may not contain actual trends and ideas.

 ## Getting started ##
 The following examples assume you have a working Docker environment, with docker-compose installed.
 Please check the Docker documentation for instructions.